Alexojalo9615/Smackstore/README.md

 # 🌱 Smackstore
-Smackstore is an e-commerce based on wrestling specifically on WWE, enterprise leader in his sector.
+Smackstore is an e-commerce website on wrestling, specifically on WWE - a leading company in the sports entertainment industry.

 ## 🚀 Tech Stack
 - **Front-end:** React, JavaScript, CSS3, HTML5